Creating a basic build configuration file

 Include additional build configuration.
 You can configure the build further by including fields such as

-that specifies the time after which the build will be timed out.tags
+machineTypethat specifies the virtual machine size to run the build.timeoutthat specifies the time after which the build will be timed out.tagsfor annotating the build.

 Store the built images and artifacts.
 If your build produces any container images, you can choose to store them in Container Registry.
 You can do this using the